 '''

-model1.1 <- MCMCglmm(BWT ~ 1, random = ~animal, pedigree = Ped,

-+ data = Data, prior = prior1.1)
+model1.1<-MCMCglmm(BWT~1,random=~animal,

+pedigree=Ped,data=Data,prior=prior1.1)

 MCMC iteration = 0

 MCMC iteration = 1000

-'''

-''' MCMC iteration = 2000
+MCMC iteration = 2000

+MCMC iteration = 3000

+MCMC iteration = 4000

+MCMC iteration = 5000

+MCMC iteration = 6000

+MCMC iteration = 7000

+MCMC iteration = 8000

+MCMC iteration = 9000

+MCMC iteration = 10000

+MCMC iteration = 11000

+MCMC iteration = 12000

+MCMC iteration = 13000

 In addition: Warning messages:

-1: In MCMCglmm(BWT ~ 1, random = ~animal, pedigree = Ped, data = Data, :
+1: In MCMCglmm(BWT ~ 1, random = ~animal, pedigree = Ped, data = Data,

-some combinations in animal do not exist and 225 missing records have '''
+some combinations in animal do not exist and 225 missing records have

 been generated

+'''

 After typing this code, MCMCglmm will run, taking about 20 seconds on a modern desktop computer.
+The R console may temporarily appear to crash under windows.
+Unless an error message appears, just let it run, the jitters result from poor communication between R and the C routines in MCMCglmm.
 The progress of the run will be printed to the screen.
 Also, note the warning message will be printed at the end of the run.
 This is natural too.
 In order for the MCMC algorithm to work, MCMCglmm must keep track of effects associated with unmeasured individuals appearing in the pedigree.
 This will not affect the answers, but when many unmeasured individuals exist, it can hinder the ability of the algorithm to explore the parameter space (more on this, and a solution, later).

 Lets have a look at the MCMCglmm outputs.
 First we will evaluate how confident we can be that MCMCglmm found good answers.
 By entering in the console, we get Figure 1 (p.
 5).
 The plot on the left shows a time series of the values of 1000 samples of the posterior distribution of the the model intercept (mean birthweight).
 The plot on the right shows the same data as a distribution.
 Complicated statistical methods for estimating population means are of course of little interest; rather, we are examining these outputs to check that MCMCglmm's algorithms worked well for our data and for this model.
-The important point here is that a consistent amount of
+The important point here is that a consistent amount of variation around a largely unchanging mean value of the intercept was obtained, and the posterior distribution of the intercept appears to be valid.
+More rigorous means of evaluation the independence of the samples in the posterior distribution (evaluating autocorrelation) are discussed in the MCMCglmm tutorial, available from CRAN.
+Note that your output for model 1.1 may not be identical to this due to Monte Carlo (random number) error.